Never seek dietary advice in a hair loss forum

 At the extremes, chronic malnourishment can cause hair loss.
 This has been observed in impoverished populations.
 So, if you chronically under-eat or if you haven’t consumed certain nutrients in years, you can develop a form of hair loss called telogen effluvium.

-However, in the first world, nutrient deficiencies severe enough to cause telogen effluvium are rare.
+However, in the first world, singular nutrient deficiencies severe enough to cause cosmetic levels of telogen effluvium are rare.
 Even despite the abysmal state of standard American diets, grain fortification programs help to keep us out of nutrient deficiencies that are that severe.
+The one caveat here is that low-grade, widespread nutrient deficiencies do appear to be associated with milder bouts of telogen effluvium.
+So, as always, it pays dividends to make sure your health is in check.

 In the first world, hair loss in combination with a nutrient deficiency is usually less related to diet… and more related to medication use, chronic conditions, autoimmune disorders, bleeding disorders, and other health problems.
 So, if you’re in the U.S. and have hair loss alongside a moderate nutrient deficiency, don’t assume it’s because of your diet.
 Rather, take note of your overall health and start exploring whether you have other health issues connected to hair thinning.